Bad-ptr/persp-mode.el/README.md

 # Save/load perspectives to/from file and auto save/resume

 ## Interactive functions:
-`M-x: persp-save-state-to-file` and `M-x: load-state-from-file`.
+`M-x: persp-save-state-to-file` and `M-x: persp-load-state-from-file`.
 *Key bindings*: `C-x x w` and `C-x x l` accordingly.

 ## Dependencies and troubles:
 To be able to save/load from/to file, you must put my version of [`pickel.el`](https://github.com/Bad-ptr/pickel.el) (checkout `experimental` branch) to your emacs load path.
 To be able to save/restore window configurations you need [`workgroups.el`](https://github.com/tlh/workgroups.el).
-It's also available on melpa.
+It's also available on [melpa](https://github.com/milkypostman/melpa).
 Also when you create new frame(with `emacsclient -c` for example) it's window is switching to `*scratch*` buffer.
 To fix this you must have emacs 24.4 or build from bzr trunk.
-Alternatively you can save `server.el` from `/usr/share/emacs/${your_emacs_version_number}/lisp/` (or from source tree, or from somewhere else) to directory in your `load-path` and edit it like that:
+Alternatively you can save `server.el` from `/usr/share/emacs/${your_emacs_version_number}/lisp/` (or from source tree, or from somewhere else) to directory in your `load-path` and edit it like that(that works for emacs 24.3 at least):
 replace

     (unless (or files commands)